 This post may contain some affiliate links. when you buy something through these links, I earn a small commission at no extra cost to you.
 This helps maintain my publishing activity.
 Thank you!

 Sweet pie is woven from different histories, traditions, and cultures.
-In Morocco, people name it sweet pastilla and make it basically with apples and almonds or walnuts.
-However, we can distinguish other varieties that mix apples with other fruits such as apple-apricot pastilla.
+In Morocco, people name it sweet Bastilla or Pastilla and make it basically with apples and almonds or walnuts.
+However, we can distinguish other varieties that mix apples with other ingredients such as apricot, mint …

 Pies first appeared about 9500 BC, in the neolithic age.
 These pies, invented by the ancient Egyptians, would have been filled with honey, as it is believed.
 Drawings found in the tomb of Ramses II in the Valley of the Kings, show, also, a sort of early pastry with fruits.
 However, many researchers think that it was the Greeks that invented the pie pastry in 1304 BC.
 They wrapped their meat in the past made just with flour and water to help seal in the savory juices of the meat.
 Later on, when the Romans conquered Greece, they carried on the galette tradition.
 And pie entered a new historical period.